-Bullish margin trading allows Bullish Exchange institutional customers to borrow assets for the purposes of transacting on the Bullish Exchange (“Margin Loans”) and to lend assets to fund Margin Loans.
+Bullish margin trading allows eligible Bullish Exchange institutional customers to borrow assets for the purposes of transacting on the Bullish Exchange (“Margin Loans”) and to lend assets to fund Margin Loans.

 Borrowers are able to maximize their trading power and capital efficiency by borrowing additional assets on-demand to trade for variable periods.